 Premises that have operated as clandestine drug laboratories, or clan labs, contain extremely toxic residues from the manufacture of illicit drugs.
 The main drug being manufactured in this manner is meth: in Illicit Drug Report 2015-16, the Australian Criminal Intelligence Commission reported that 73% of detected clan labs were manufacturing ice.

 Whilst the number of detected clan labs has fallen around 8% in each of the last four years, imports of ice continue to rise – 3,000 border detections were made in 2015-16 mostly in international mail.

 Of concern to public health is the toxic residue in premises used as clandestine labs in the past –extrapolating the number of clan labs detected over the last several years with estimates of detection rates of operational labs, the number of legacy contaminated premises would number over 120,000 nationally, mainly rental properties.
-Indeed, estimates from New Zealand, where methamphetamine testing is mandatory, indicate that 50% of rental properties are contaminated to some extent.
+Indeed, estimates from New Zealand, where testing for ice is mandatory, indicate that 50% of rental properties are contaminated to some extent.